Home

 than could ever be counted.

-Besides, I didn't get here by time machine.
+In any case, I didn't get here by time machine.

 I drove from my apartment.